ld4l-labs/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/edit/n3editing/configuration/configutils/Configurable Custom Forms.md

 Describes the triples that will be included if (and only if) their variables are bound to values on the HTML form.
 Any triples with unbound variables will not be included, but will not cause an error.

+If there is more than one Optional N3 component, the prefixes of the components will be concatenated, as will the patterns.

 #### Properties

 | name | description |